S0mbre/pydistrocomp/README.md

 Reviewing this table, you can easily see what packages are included in which distro (last two columns highlighted green), match against the newest version (column "latest") and check out the basic package info: name, authors, homepage and summary.

 ## Usage
-Install the only two required packages:
+Install the few required packages:
 ```bash
 python -m pip install -r requirements.txt
 ```